Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 dnscan -subnet 10.100.0.0/16

 A quick 'curl' (-v) to the reporting-service shows that it is accepting connections.
-The http headers show us that this is an 'istio envoy' server.
-A quick web search for this reveals that it can be used as proxy side car container that handles incoming and outgoing traffic.
+The HTTP headers show us that this is an 'istio envoy' server.
+A quick web search for this reveals that it can be used as proxy sidecar container that handles incoming and outgoing traffic.
 We also discovered that the port 80 is accepting connections and this reasonably points us to using tools such as 'wireshark', 'tcpdump' to figure out what is being sent over the wire.

-Note: I was stuck here for quite sometime as I did not do an inventory of the tools available to me.
-Once i discovered that tcpdump is available I did some digging on how to use it.
+Note: I was stuck here for quite some time as I did not do an inventory of the tools available to me.
+Once I discovered that tcpdump is available I did some digging on how to use it.

 Moving on, we need the interface (-i) flag to sniff using 'tcpdump' and the source or destination as parameters.
-Since this is a side car container and we have a network namespace ('ifconfig'), it is a good starting point.
+Since this is a sidecar container and we have a network namespace ('ifconfig'), it is a good starting point.
 The -A flag which I figured out provides the output in ASCII.
 Voila! we get our second flag.

 tcpdump -i ns-ab49e0 dst reporting-service.k8s-lan-party.svc.cluster.local -A